1999 Kazakh legislative election: Results

-About 60 percent of the eight million registered voters turned out for the ballot which was a much lower turnout than the one for the 1995 elections, at which voter participation was 79%.
+About 60% of the eight million registered voters turned out for the ballot which was a much lower turnout than the one for the 1995 elections, at which voter participation was 79%.

 In the election to the Assembly, the ten seats allotted to political parties were decided in the first round on October 10, as well as 20 seats where candidates secured a majority.
 The remaining 47, where there was no clear majority, were decided at a second round which took place on 24 October.

 Kazakhstan's election commission called for new voting to be held in three of the 67 voting districts.
-The new polls would be held in Atyrau city and the South Kazakhstan and Dzhambul regions.
+The new polls would be held in Atyrau city and the South Kazakhstan and Jambyl regions.
 The Kazakh election laws do not allow the original candidates to run again in the new voting in these three districts.

 For the Senate, on 17 September, deputies in the regional and city assemblies elected the 16 contested seats.
 Twelve of the new senators were nominated by Maslihats (provinces) and the other four were self-nominated.